Texas-based food delivery service names San Antonio man as first-ever Chief Taco Officer - NewsBreak

 So, what does that even mean?

 Well, the Texas-based delivery service has selected Chris Flores as their CTO!
-Flores will be put to the difficult and grueling task of traveling across the Lone Star State in search of the best tacos Texas has to offer.PREVIOUS: Favor Delivery looks to hire Texan as Chief Taco Officer
+Flores will be put to the difficult and grueling task of traveling across the Lone Star State in search of the best tacos Texas has to offer.How to get a FREE Subway sandwich July 12

 According to a press release, “Flores will receive over $10,000 for his role as Chief Taco Officer – taste testing tacos across Texas over the course of two months – as well as food, transportation, accommodations, custom Favor swag, and free delivery from Favor for a year.”